+Orientation
-Orientation Returns or sets the current page orientation.
-Values are OrientationPortrait (0) and

-OrientationLandscape (1).
-If you change the orientation, this will swap the PageTopMargin and PageBottomMargin values with the PageLeftMargin and

-PageRightMargin values, to reflect the change in orientation (read/write).
+Returns or sets the current page orientation.
+Values are OrientationPortrait (0) and Orientation-Landscape (1).
+If you change the orientation, this will swap the PageTopMargin and PageBottomMargin values with the PageLeftMargin and PageRightMargin values, to reflect the change in orientation (read/write).

+PageHeight

-PageHeight Returns or sets the height of a page in the units specified by the Units variable (read/write).
+Returns or sets the height of a page in the units specified by the Units variable (read/write).

+PageSize

-PageSize Returns or sets the current page size.
-Values are listed in PageSize values on page 158.
+Returns or sets the current page size.
+Values are listed in "PageSize Values" on page 171.
 If you attempt to set PageSize to PageSizeCustom, Sibelius will do nothing; to set a custom page size, set PageWidth and PageHeight individually.
 Setting any default PageSize value will also change the PageWidth and PageHeight values (read/write).

+PageWidth

-PageWidth Returns or sets the width of a page in the units specified by the Units variable (read/write).
+Returns or sets the width of a page in the units specified by the Units variable (read/write).

+MarginType
-MarginType Returns or sets the current page margin type.
-Values are PageMarginsSame (0),

-PageMarginsMirrored (1), PageMarginsDifferent (2) (read/write).
+Returns or sets the current page margin type.
+Values are PageMarginsSame (0), PageMarginsMirrored (1), PageMarginsDifferent (2) (read/write).

+PageBottomMargin

-PageBottomMargin Returns or sets the bottom page margin in the units specified by the Units variable (read/
+Returns or sets the bottom page margin in the units specified by the Units variable (read/write).

+PageLeftMargin

-PageLeftMargin Returns or sets the left page margin in the units specified by the Units variable (read/write).
+Returns or sets the left page margin in the units specified by the Units variable (read/write).

+PageRightMargin

-PageRightMargin Returns or sets the right page margin in the units specified by the Units variable (read/
+Returns or sets the right page margin in the units specified by the Units variable (read/write).

+PageTopMargin

-PageTopMargin Returns or sets the top page margin in the units specified by the Units variable (read/write).
+Returns or sets the top page margin in the units specified by the Units variable (read/write).

+RightPageLeftMargin

-RightPageLeftMargin Returns or sets the left page margin for right-hand pages in the units specified by the Units variable (read/write).
-Setting this value automatically sets MarginType to variable (read/write).
-Setting this value automatically sets MarginType to
+Returns or sets the left page margin for right-hand pages in the units specified by the Units variable (read/write).
+Setting this value automatically sets MarginType to PageMarginsDifferent.